-Rotate in/out

-- Your seat number will be called with instructions to add in/drop out in two strokes e.g., "In two, 3 & 4 for 5 & 6.
-One...Two" means 3 & 4 join in and 5 & 6 drop out on the 3rd stroke - i.e. you have 2 strokes to be ready. - Mentally alert to the rhythm on stroke "One" and anticipate timing. - Adders-in: Continue to support the boat by keeping your blade feathered on the water. - ♦ On stroke "One", move your outside hand from underhand to overhand grip. - ♦ On stroke "Two", skim the blade from the boat-setting position to the finish in rhythm with the rowers. - ♦ Release with the rowers and feather off the water with them to the catch.
-Catch and begin rowing on that 3rd stroke. - Droppers-out: Row fully through strokes "One & Two".
-After stroke "Two", release the blade at the finish as usual, feather and let it drop to the water.
-Slide up to boat-setting position in sync with the rowers as they glide to the catch.

-Spinning

-Goal is to rotate the boat 1800 smoothly, stably, and swiftly

-- All 8 rowers begin at the finish position: backers squared and buried; rowers feathered on the water ready to skim to the catch. - Use only backs and arms.
-(Not legs) - Ports and starboards alternate work and recovery phases. - Backing-side works first. - All 8 bodies move in the same direction, in unison.
-The rowing-side blades skim to the catch in synchrony with the backers' blades movement i.e. the backing-side bodies move forward while working, then move backward in recovery at the same time that the rowing-side bodies move backward in work.
-Conversely, the rowing-side recovers while the backing-side works. - Blades are squared and buried during the work phase, then feathered on the water to recover - ♦ Backers reverse feather (i.e. scoop down) on recovery - ♦ Rowers feather as usual (i.e. scoop up) on recovery. - ♦ Note: Backing is the only time reverse feathering is done.
-You must feather "scoop" up during actual rowing ... otherwise, crabs happen. - ♦ It matters greatly that all blades recover on the water.
-Skying the blade during recovery will tip the boat -> no one will like that sensation. - We usually enter a spin with forward momentum.
+- The shells are heavy, yet fragile. - Economy of motion in unison is key to protection of humans and equipment.
+Be attentive and anticipate calls. - With the exception of lowering or lifting the shell to/from the water, calls are 2-phased: "To waist.
+And up/down."
+"To rollers.
+And down."
+The first command tells what is to be done, the second triggers action.
+Wait for the, "And ...", then move together. - The period of greatest vulnerability for crew and craft is when the boat is overhead.
+The coxswains will call swiftly. - Into water from shoulder carry onto dock: - "Weigh enough" - "Feet to the edge" remain facing the bridge & scooch to the verge - This next segment is controlled but rapid - "Over head ... and up" - "Toes to the edge" pivot to face the dock edge - "Out and down" must push the boat away as you lower with control, especially in stern, to protect the skeg - Out of water: - (Distribute crew evenly bow and stern ends, avoiding riggers.
+Face the bridge.
+Grasp a gunwales with each hand; water-side hand reaches across.) - "Hands on" - "Over head ... and up" - "Split" Indicate with a head tilt to which side you are going; this should start with the person closest to bow and all others go opposite the person ahead.
+If you will be in a rigger, either move, or tell the person ahead of you to switch sides. - "To shoulders .. and down" cannot be called until everyone is out of the shell - "Walk" - At the catch = "Ready" position: Slide up, knees bent, arms extended, blade squared and buried - At the finish: Slide back, legs extended, arms pulled in, thumbs tapping ribs, blade squared and buried - Spinning: Goal is to rotate the boat 180[°] smoothly, stably, and swiftly - All 8 rowers work, with ports and starboards alternating exertion of power. - Backing-side works first - Use only backs and arms.
+(Not legs) - All 8 bodies move in the same direction, in unison i.e. the backing-side bodies move forward while working, then move backward in recovery at the same time that the rowing-side bodies move backward in work.
+Conversely, the rowing-side recovers while the backing-side works. - Blades are squared and buried during the work phase, then feathered on the water to recover - Backers reverse feather (i.e. scoop down) on recovery - Rowers feather as usual (i.e. scoop up) on recovery. - Note: Must feather "scoop" up during actual rowing.
+Otherwise, crabs happen. - It matters greatly that all blades recover on the water.
+Skying the blade during recovery will tip the boat → no one will like that sensation. - We usually enter a spin with forward momentum to initiate the turn.
 The coach will say "Coxes, 3 more, then spin to port/starboard."
 The cox will call "1-2-3.
 Ports/starboards hold.
 (The other side skims feathered blades on the water.)
 Spinning port/starboard."
-Once the boat motion has slowed, the cox will call that the side to which the boat is spinning "will back and (other side) will row."
+Once the boat motion has slowed, the cox will call that the side to which the boat is spinning "will back and (other side)

+will row."
 "Starboards/Ports.
 Ready.
 Back." and you move together.
 During the learning phase, the cox might call "Back.
 Row.
 Back.
 Row." to help with integration ...
 BUT calls will soon be extinguished.
 You are expected to feel the rhythm and do it in synchrony.
-[Once you are adept, it becomes a chat time.] - We customarily spin immediately upon reaching our point to keep athletes moving while bringing down heart rates.
+[Once you are adept, it becomes a chat time.]

+• We customarily spin immediately upon reaching our point to keep athletes moving while bringing down heart rates.
 After the spin is when we take a break, get water, shed apparel, and listen to coaches' explanations/observations/instructions.

-COXWAIN
+COXSWAIN